Koder-Kaushik/Koder-Kaushik.github.io/README.md

 ## 🧑‍💻 Team

-Built as a collaborative project by a team of student data scientists.
+Built as a collaborative project by a team of student data science.
 Focus: Real-world application, teamwork, and ML pipeline execution.

 ---

 ## 📜 License

-MIT License — open for learning and enhancement.
+# ⚠️ Usage Notice

+This project is for educational and portfolio purposes only.
+If you wish to use, modify, or distribute any part of this code, please contact me first at [your email or LinkedIn].

 ---